ReyvanZA/pyMicroService/README.md

 https://www.freecodecamp.org/news/structuring-a-flask-restplus-web-service-for-production-builds-c2ec676de563/

 # Requires (+)
-FLask as the micro web framewrok https://www.palletsprojects.com/p/flask/ SQLAlchemy ORM to expose the database https://www.sqlalchemy.org/ CherryPy WSGI server to server the service :) https://cherrypy.org/
+* FLask as the micro web framewrok https://www.palletsprojects.com/p/flask/
+* SQLAlchemy ORM to expose the database https://www.sqlalchemy.org/
+* CherryPy WSGI server to server the service :) https://cherrypy.org/

-+ No an extensive list.
++ Not an extensive list.
 Keep an eye on the requirements file